PrivacyPrivacy

 • Territorial privacy

-My focus here is information privacy, the information (data) about consumers (including you and me) that is collected, stored, used, and shared.
+Data privacy is typically about the information (data) about consumers (including you and me) that is collected, stored, used, and shared.

 Privacy vs. cybersecurity (for an individual)

-From that perspective, cybersecurity and privacy can be generally addressed together, and the overlap between the circles is greater, and the unique areas are smaller.
-As you review settings on a device or platform, you can review your privacy and cybersecurity settings at nearly the same time.
+There is a high degree of overlap, and both can be worked on together.
+As you review settings on a device or platform, you can review your privacy and cybersecurity settings at the same time.

 Privacy laws and regulations